simplic/documentation/dev/api_core/code_samples/Python samples/Setting and Removing User Rights.md

             # If the UserGroup has access, it will be removed from the Group with full access
 			if access.UserGroupId in access_obj.GroupFullAccess:
 				access_obj.GroupFullAccess.Remove(access.UserGroupId)
-        # If the group with the GroupId=7 has full access, the GroupId will be removed from the full access group and now the gl-group doesn't have full access anymore
+        # If the group with the GroupId=7 has full access, the GroupId will be removed from the full access group and now the user_group_1 doesn't have full access anymore
-		if gl in access_obj.GroupFullAccess:
+		if user_group_1 in access_obj.GroupFullAccess:
-			access_obj.GroupFullAccess.Remove(gl)
+			access_obj.GroupFullAccess.Remove(user_group_1)
 		# The same as above but with another GroupId
 		if accounting in access_obj.GroupFullAccess:
 			access_obj.GroupFullAccess.Remove(accounting)